 Q - Question about this light...now is it a True Infrared Light where it does not light up the whole room where you can see with your own eyes?
 Or is it so only the camera and camcorder can see in total darkness...want it to stay dark except for the camcorder...i am a Paranormal Investigator and need one where the battery will last

-A - You cannot see the infrared light with your eyes when it is on.
+A - The IR light only illuminates your field of view through your camera's viewfinder.
+You cannot see the infrared light's illumination with your eyes.
 Only an infrared or full spectrum camera will see the light that the Infrared Flood Light produces.
-With a 9-volt battery, you will get a good 6 to 8 hrs. of continuous use.
+With a 9-volt battery, you will get a good 6 hrs. of continuous use.

-Q - it says that it goes 45ft...but, what about the width of the Ir?
+Q - it says that it goes up to 60ft...but, what about the width of the Ir?
 I mean how far does it cover outward instead of just forward?

 Q - Can you charge the battery in the full spectrum light?

 A - Since our illuminators incorporate a standard 9-volt battery, you cannot charge that battery while installed in the illuminator.
 Although most people will use a 9-volt battery until it is discharged and then discard it and install a brand new battery, there are many of our customers who purchase a 9-volt battery charger and use that to recharge their used 9-volt battery so that they can use that same battery again and again.
 These chargers are readily available through online stores.

 Q - Can your illuminators be attached directly to a camera?